ElijaRock/git-guide/README.md

 # Git Guide
-#### A comprehensive and simple beginner guide to using git as a version control system.
+#### A comprehensive and simple beginner's guide to using git as a version control system.

 -------------------------------------------

-### NOTICE: If at any point in this guide you want to skip a section that you are already familiar with, you can use the sidebar for navigation between the sections by clicking on the hamburger menu at the top left of this file (above the title and to the left of the filename).
+### NOTICE: If at any point reading this guide you want to skip a section that you are already familiar with, click on the hamburger menu at the top left of this file (above the title and to the left of the filename).

 ## Part 1: What is Git and why use it?

-Don't worry about all of the details right away; everything will be explained later throughout the guide.
-The below image is a basic representation of a git tree (read from top to bottom).
-Each dot represents a *commit* which is sort of like saving your work in its current state.
+Git allows different people in different locations to contribute to a project in a centralized location.
+The project is usually stored on a website, and can be modified through a tool known as `git`.
+This tool also preserves project history, so every version of the project can be accessed at any time.

+These project "versions" are known as *commits*.
 You can always revert to a previous commit if you make a mistake and lose your progress.

 This commit is done to a *branch*.
 Think of branches as a slightly different version of the project.
 For example, you might want to have a `stable` branch that gets updated infrequently in order to have a stable version of the code.
 Then a `testing` branch can be used to test and implement new features.